What Micorrhiza is

-In the undisturbed nature, the mycorrhizal symbiosis still functions alone.
+In the undisturbed nature, the mycorrhizal symbiosis still functions on its own .
 In disturbed soils, on intensively cultivated land or after construction measures, this symbiosis is disturbed.
-It may take many years, if not decades, before the mycorrhiza symbiosis refreshes, if at all.
+It may take many years, if not decades, before the mycorrhiza symbiosis regenerates, if at all.
 In organic farming, cultivation areas are therefore inoculated with mycorrhiza fungi to re-cultivate soils.
 There are also various mycorrhiza products for the amateur gardener who have been specially developed for each plant.
-AGROMYC® VITAL Mycorrhizal Concentrate is the name of our product line, in which vaccines of mycorrhizal fungi are fixed on different carrier materials and thus are present in high concentration.
+AGROMYC®VITAL Mycorrhizal Concentrate is the name of our product, in which vaccines of mycorrhizal fungi are fixed on a carrier material and thus are present in high concentration.

 What is important when using AGROMYC®VITAL Mycorrhizal Concentrates?

-If you decide to use our AGROMYC® VITAL Mycorrhizal fungi, the motto is “Less is more”.
-They need less fertilizer and less water.
-In the first eight weeks after the application of the mycorrhiza preparation, do not use any plant protection üroduct of any kind and make sure that fungicides (fungicides) do not get into the soil immediately. the future use of fertilizers should be reduced by about 50 percent.
-Use, if possible, only organic fertilizer.
+If you decide to use our AGROMYC®VITAL Mycorrhizal fungi, the motto is “Less is more”.
+Your plants will need less fertilizer and less water.
+In the first eight weeks after the application of the mycorrhiza preparation, do not use any plant protection product of any kind and make sure that fungicides do not enter the soil.
+The future use of fertilizers should be reduced by about 50 percent.
+If possible, use only organic fertilizer.

-The supply of excessively high doses of nutrients, especially phosphor, can reduce the symbiotic effects of the mycorrhiza, and thus its effect.
-Since the mycorrhiza fungus is not “consumed” in contrast to the fertilizer, all plants only a single inoculation in normal cases unless the plant is reacted.
-If too little mycorrhiza substrate is used, the effect starts with a delay, as the mycorrhiza takes longer to spread.
+The supply of excessively high doses of nutrients, especially phosphorus, can reduce the symbiotic effects of the mycorrhiza.
+Since the mycorrhiza fungus is not “consumed” in contrast to the fertilizer, plants only need a single inoculation in normal cases.
+If too little mycorrhiza substrate is used, the effects are delayed, as the mycorrhiza takes longer to spread.
 Too much mycorrhiza substrate does not harm since it is a purely biological product, which is completely harmless for humans, animals and soil life.
 If the mycorrhiza fungus does not find a symbiosis partner, it dies without endangering the soil or plants.